 Learn about the accomplishment of these goals on the results page.

 For Open Science and reproducible research, we see not alternative to Open Source software.
 All scripts, code, and libraries supporting a computational analysis must be open for scrutiny by fellow scientists.
 We publish current code online, instead of holding back until publication of a paper, to profit from interaction with the Free and Open Source Software (FOSS) community.
 Even the software of supported workflows (i.e. R) and underlying technologies (i.e. Docker) are published under FOSS principles.
 Already in the project proposal, we set a clear agenda on the question of software licenses:

 All software developed by project staff will be distributed under a permissive open source license that allows reuse, modification and integration in commercial systems (e.g., Apache 2.0).
 Development happens openly at GitHub and all developments are visible directly instead of after the end of the project.

-This is the o2r team and supporting university staff in alphabetical order.
+o2r team members, supporting university staff, and external advisory board members in alphabetical order.

 The o2r project is connected to external partners since its inception, and the group has been extended since then.
 They come from different disciplines and regularly enrich discussions with their insights.
 These are the partners in alphabetical order.

 This project Opening Reproducible Research (see also Offene Reproduzierbare Forschung @ DFG GEPRIS) is funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) under project numbers PE 1632/10-1, KR 3930/3-1 and TR 864/6-1.